Therapy Services - Making the NDIS Work for You

 In its own words, the NDIS will cover “therapeutic supports, including behaviour support.”
 But, given how many kinds of therapies exist, what exactly does that mean?
 It depends on the goals you’ve set out in your NDIS plan and what’s considered "reasonable and necessary".
 As a general rule, if you can show that a therapy relates to your disability, will deliver an expected outcome, and is aligned with your goals and objectives, the NDIS will fund it.

 There are three main categories in your NDIS plan that can cover your therapies:

 This is usually the support category that covers therapy services in your NDIS plan, and it includes most of the major therapeutic treatments.
 As the name of the category suggests, it covers all therapy that can ‘improve your daily living skills’, from speech therapy to art therapy.

 The maximum hourly rates in this category can vary depending on the type of therapy, from up to $43.48 for community engagement assistance to up to $193.99 an hour for general individual assessment, therapy and/or training.
 And while that’s all that’s needed in some situations, your particular therapy might actually be covered under a more specific support category with a higher hourly rate, such as in the other two categories, Improved Relationships and Improved Health & Wellbeing.

 Therapies that are covered under this category are intended to help you make positive changes to your ability to socialise and relate to others.
 It can provide funding to help control concerning behaviours, and can include supports like psychologists, behavioural therapists and psychiatrists.

 In this category, there are three different rates, depending on the type of support.
-The highest rate of up to $200.58 an hour is for highly specialised ‘behavioural intervention support’.
+The highest rate of up to $214.41 an hour (in ACT, NSW, QLD and VIC) is for highly specialised ‘behavioural intervention support’.